On this page

 Reservoir of Nipah virus

-Fruit bats from the Pteropodidae family, particularly the species belonging to the Pteropus genus, are the natural host for NiV, although illness does not occur in the bats.
+Fruit bats from the Pteropodidae family are considered the natural host for Nipah virus.
+Infection does not appear to cause illness in fruit bats.

 Mode of transmission of Nipah virus